fahygao/full-stack-MySQL-AWS-Django/Issuelog.md

-# Issue related to Data Base:
+# Issues related to DataBase:

 # What caused the issue?